-He holds a Bachelor of Science in Criminal Justice and a Master’s in Business Administration.
-Chief Rodriguez is a graduate of the prestigious Federal Bureau of Investigation (FBI) National Academy in Quantico, Virginia.
-He is also a graduate of the Bill Blackwood Law Enforcement Management Institute of Texas, Leadership Command College, and the Caruth Police Institute Executive Leadership Series.
+He holds a Master of Business Administration in Strategic Leadership and a Bachelor of Police Science in Criminal Justice.
+Chief Rodriguez is a graduate of the prestigious Federal Bureau of Investigation (FBI) National Academy in Quantico, Virginia, the Law Enforcement Management Institute of Texas Command College, and University of North Texas Caruth Police Institute Executive Leadership Series.

 Lockdown: How to Effectively Mix Training Technology and Policies for a Safe Campus